Postcards From the Long, Dark History of Castle Rock, Maine

 1993: Needful Things

 We mostly see Castle Rock’s outskirts in The Dark Half, which depicts it as the sort of rural town where the post office and the local bait shop share space.
-But it’s center stage in Needful Things, in which Leland Gaunt (Max Von Sydow), a sinister (but easily amused) owner of an antiques shop arrives from “Akron.”
+But it’s center stage in Needful Things, in which Leland Gaunt (Max von Sydow), a sinister (but easily amused) owner of an antiques shop arrives from “Akron.”
 Stocking his business with items of particular interest to Castle Rock’s residents, he uses their desires as leverage, turning them against each other by asking them to perform a series of favors that sow discord in the town.

-Director Fraser Heston (son of Charlton) treats Castle Rock as a picturesque small-town where turkey farmers come to town to buy feed, autumn leaves fall like rain, and the diner doubles as a place to get terrific pie and catch up with local gossip.
+Director Fraser Heston (son of Charlton) treats Castle Rock as a picturesque small town where turkey farmers come to town to buy feed, autumn leaves fall like rain, and the diner doubles as a place to get terrific pie and catch up with local gossip.
 But there are signs modernity has started to creep in, like a strip mall and Shell station on the outskirts of town.
 Then there’s the matter of how easily Gaunt can prey on Castle Rock’s citizens, as if he only needed to bring long-simmering tensions to a boil.
 Only Sheriff Pangborn (played here by Ed Harris) keeps his head, but even his steady guidance can’t fully avert a disaster.
 Maybe it’s no wonder that in Castle Rock, as played by Scott Glenn, Pangborn seems so world-weary, and possibly less virtuous than before.
 The town has exacted a heavy price from him, as it does on anyone without the means or good sense to get out.